Financial Samurai

 Other Great Neighborhoods To Buy In San Francisco

-Also, I recommend buying any property with ocean views, especially panoramic ocean views.
+I recommend buying any property with ocean views or infinity views.
 The best area to buy property is on the west side of San Francisco.

 And what do you know, TimeOut Magazine ranked San Francisco as the best city in the world in 2021.
 San Francisco has been a great city during the global pandemic.
 In addition to proper safety measures, the work opportunities have never been greater.